 What is Neoclassical Economics?

-Neoclassical economics is a broad approach that explains the production, pricing, consumption of goods and services, and income distribution through supply and demand.
+Neoclassical economics is a broad approach that attempts to explain the production, pricing, consumption of goods and services, and income distribution through supply and demand.
 It integrates the cost-of-production theory from classical economics with the concept of utility maximization and marginalism.
 Neoclassical economics includes the work of Stanley Jevons, Maria Edgeworth, Leon Walras, Vilfredo Pareto, and other economists.

 Neoclassical economics emerged in the 1900s.
 In 1933, imperfect competition models were introduced into neoclassical economics.
 Some new tools, such as indifference curves and marginal revenue curves, were used.
 The new tools were instrumental in improving the sophistication of its mathematical approaches, boosting the development of neoclassical economics.